iWriteGigs

 Question #40

-A neglect the causes of juvenile delinquency
+A are unanimous in pinpointing the exact causes of juvenile delinquency

 B are not unanimous in pinpointing the exact causes of juvenile delinquency